joycodes/personal-gallery/README.md

 * View different photos that interest them
 * Click a single image to expand it and view the details of that photo
-* Search for different categories
+* Search for different categories (Categories available are Food, Technology, Cars, Animals)
 * Copy a link to the photo to share with my friends.
 * View photos based on the location they were taken.